czarek7711/hoot/README.md

 * Viper CTR: Asuka
 * Waku Waku Mahjong Panic 2: Koku Shimusou
 * Xenon -Fantasy Body-
-* YU-NO: A Girl Who Chants Love at the Bound of this World
+* YU-NO: The Girl that Chants Love at the Edge of the World
 * Yougekitai: Jashin Koumaroku
-* Ys II -Ancient Ys Vanished The Final Chapter-

 PC/AT